 Task-based

-- Tedious tasks: Bring the work you have to do but hate doing.
+Bring the work you have to do but hate doing.
 Email, life admin, legal documents, reading papers, etc.

 - Important but not urgent: Instead of always working on what's urgent, bring the important but not urgent work that you never get around to and commit to doing them